⌛️ FLASH SALE ENDS MONDAY! ⌛️

 Snorkelling

 With the ocean on one side and the thick rainforest on the other, you'll get to explore both worlds today by kayak and on foot.
 Enjoy the morning paddling the coastline while capturing stunning views of the shoreline with its magnificent mountainous backdrop.
-Snorkel amidst the colourful coral reef and tropical fish and you might see a pod of dolphins or a sea turtle or two.
+Snorkel amidst the colourful coral reef and tropical fish and you might see a pod of dolphins, or a sea turtle or two.
 Once back on land explore some of the nearby trails close to camp and enjoy your night in the jungle.

-Kayak to Golfito
+Kayak to Playa Bajo Nancite

 Kayaking